csc-training/hip-programming/docs/07-multi-gpu.md

 # Summary

+- There are many options to write a multi-GPU program
+- Use hipSetDevice() to select the device, and the subsequent HIP calls operate on that device
-* If you have an MPI program, it is often best to let MPI handle data transfers between GPUs
+* If you have an MPI program, it is often best to use one GPU per process, and let MPI handle data transfers between GPUs
-* There is still little experience from ROCm aware MPIs, be prepared to face issues
+* There is still little experience from ROCm aware MPIs, there may be issues
+    * Note that a CUDA/ROCm aware MPI is only required when passing device pointers to the MPI, passing only host pointers does not require any CUDA/ROCm awareness